 Ask professors in your (prospective) department for leads.

 Your professors are closer to their industries than the career center is, and they are likely to have friends all around the country who work for a variety of companies related to the department.
 Professors are an invaluable resource, and you should take advantage of what they have to offer outside of the classroom.
-Even if they don’t have any ideas of internships that might be suitable, they may know of summer jobs and research positions, or they may even be able to hire you themselves.
+Even if they don’t have any ideas of internships that might be suitable, they may know of summer jobs and research positions, they may know faculty at other colleges or research facilities that are hiring, or they may even be able to hire you themselves.
 Experience is experience, no matter where it comes from.

 An interview can make or break a job offer, so practice until you could make a good impression in your sleep.
 When it comes time for the real thing, dress to impress, arrive at least five minutes early, and refresh yourself on your résumé and cover letter.
 Greet your interviewer with an outstretched arm (try to give a firm handshake) and a smile.
 Once you’re in the interview, try to relax!
 It’s hard when you feel like you’re being grilled about your life’s history and your qualifications, but the more relaxed you are, the more naturally your answers are going to come.
 From there, you just need to focus on honesty and professionalism.
 This blog post will help you prepare for an interview.